KQM-git/TCL/docs/evidence/characters/cryo/kamisato-ayaka.md

 * Fourth: A cut with a hitbox will be spawned for each enemy in range of the hitscans.
 This cut has a hitbox that can hit multiple enemies, but there is an ICD between each cut doing damage to the same enemy.
 If an enemy leaves the gadget's range while it is still performing the hitscans, the enemy will not be affected by the remaining hitscans.
 Conversely, the remaining hitscans will affect any enemy that enters the gadget's range even after it has started.

 Knowing how Ayaka's Charged Attack works can help players come up with strategies for specific situations to maximize damage output.
-For example, the gadget is smaller than the Geovishap's large collision box which means that even if they're standing side by side, they cannot both be hit by Ayaka's CA. However, if the Geovishaps are frozen while clipped inside one another they can both be hit.
+For example, the gadget is smaller than the Geovishap's large collision box which means that even if they're standing side by side, they cannot both be hit by Ayaka's CA. However, if the Geovishaps are Frozen while clipped inside one another they can both be hit.

 Because the gadget stops following the enemy when it begins its hitscans, it may also be worth waiting for enemies to finish being pulled in by characters such as Venti before using her charged attack.
 This helps to prevent damage loss by ensuring the hitscans start inside the vortex and not on an enemy that's still being pulled in.